 Meeting of the Board of Directors – WE Watch members are invited to attend all Board of Directors meetings.
 Meetings are usually held the 3rd Tuesday of each month at St. Marks Church parlor in Los Olivos from 12:00 noon until 2:00 p.m.
-PLEASE NOTE, THIS IS A NEW TIME as of July 2016.

-Our November meeting is Tuesday, November 15th, at 12:00 noon.
+Our December meeting is Tuesday, December 20th, at 12:00 noon.
 We will be meeting in the “Parlor” at St. Marks Church, Los Olivos.

 NEWS AND EVENTS, LETTER FROM PRESIDENT PENNY KNOWLES:

 Dear Members and Supporters:

 2016 is almost over, and I am writing to thank you for your support and to report on the year’s activities.